The Prime Minister And Cabinet

 All in all, there have been 30 prime ministers of Australia since federation but only two have served terms lasting more than 10 years.
 These were Sir Robert Menzies (18.45 years) (pictured alongside) and John Howard (11.73 years).

 The prime minister is the foremost political leader in the country and is the public face and spokesperson for the government.
-It is he who makes a nomination for Governor-General and presents that name to the Queen for formal appointment.
+It is he who makes a nomination for Governor-General and presents that name to the King for formal appointment.
 He can nominate a person to fill a vacancy on the High and Federal Courts, similarly, with the chairmen and boards of many government and quasi-government corporations, and so on.

 The prime minister also has two official residences.
 His first official residence is The Lodge, a six-bedroomed house in Canberra set on 4.4 acres of land, and his second official residence is Kirribilli House overlooking Sydney harbour.
 He, or she also has access to a fleet of private Royal Australian Air Force aircraft used to travel both around the country and overseas.